WeblateOrg/weblate/docs/admin/backup.rst

 .. versionadded:: 3.9

-Weblate has built in support for creating service backups using `Borg backup`_.
+Weblate has built in support for creating service backups using `BorgBackup`_.
 Borg creates space effective encrypted backups which can be safely stored in the cloud.
 The backups can be controlled in the management interface on the :guilabel:`Backups` tab.